- A special experience for outdoors and horse lovers

 - Lightweight shoes or trainers for the evenings

 - Several pairs of warm socks

 - Gloves - your hands are particularly exposed to the sun, wind or rain whilst riding

-- Sleeping bags are provided but you may find a sleeping bag liner (silk/cotton/fleece) adds extra comfort
+- Beds are made up but you may find a sleeping bag liner (silk/cotton/fleece) adds extra comfort

 - A small camping pillow